 As of the date of this prospectus, FF is continuing to implement certain of the remedial actions approved by the Board.
 However, certain of these remedial actions are no longer in effect and no assurance can be provided that those remedial measures that continue to be implemented will be implemented in a timely manner or at all, or will be successful to prevent inaccurate disclosures in the future.
 Please see "Risk Factors - Risks Related to FF's Business and Industry - FF is taking remedial measures in response to the Special Committee findings.
 There can be no assurance that such remedial measures will be successful.
 In addition, there can be no assurance that such remedial measures will be fully implemented in light of the recent corporate governance agreement with FF Top and FF Global."
 However, pursuant to the Heads of Agreement, FF is implementing certain governance changes that impact certain of the above-discussed remedial actions.
 On October 3, 2022, Ms. Swenson tendered her resignation from her role as both Executive Chairperson and member of the Board effective immediately.
 In addition, on October 3, 2022, Mr. Scott Vogel resigned from the Board effective immediately and Mr. Jordan Vogel resigned effective on October 5, 2022 upon his receipt of a supplemental release pursuant to the Mutual Release.
 On October 28, 2022, Mr. Brian Krolicki tendered his resignation from the Board effective immediately.
-On December 15, 2022, Mr. Lee Liu tendered his resignation from the Board, which resignation was effective on December 18, 2022.
-On December 18, 2022, Mr. Jie Sheng was appointed to the Board, effective immediately, following the resignation of Mr. Liu.
-Mr. Sheng is a designee of FF Top pursuant to the Shareholder Agreement.
 See "Management - Governance Agreement with FF Top and FF Global" for more information.